theredheadd/blog/content/post/2019-04-05-restarting-workflows.md

 1. No code.
   - Delete the workflow context record.
 I do this by going to the record in question.
 E.g. `/sc_req_item.do?sysparm_query=number=RITM0012345`
   - Click into the "Show Workflow Context" UI Action Link (above the related lists)
   - Click Delete on the top right of the workflow context record !!!
-BE SURE YOUR ON THE WF_CONTEXT !!!
+BE SURE YOU'RE ON THE WF_CONTEXT !!!
   - Goto the RITM and update the stage to `request_approved`
   - That's it.
 2. With Code.
   - Delete the workflow context record.
 I do this by going to the record in question.
 E.g. `/sc_req_item.do?sysparm_query=number=RITM0012345`
   - Click into the "Show Workflow Context" UI Action Link (above the related lists)
   - Click Delete on the top right of the workflow context record !!!
-BE SURE YOUR ON THE WF_CONTEXT !!!
+BE SURE YOU'RE ON THE WF_CONTEXT !!!
   - Goto the `wf_workflow.list` table and find the workflow you want to start, copy it's `sys_id`.
   - Run this script in a background script;